pyrochlore/obsidian-tracker/README.md

 - [x] Support tracking key-value pairs in frontmatter.
 - [ ] Add data post-process function, like 'moving average'.
 - [ ] Add an 'Explode' button to the rendered blocks, it will replace the code block with the rendered result.
-- [ ] Support graphs showing the correlation between sets of data
+- [ ] Support graphs showing the correlation between sets of data.
+- [ ] Add a helper panel for adding frequently used tracking targets to article.

 And more ...